-Welcoming students and faculty from around the world is a longstanding part of ENSAPC’s institutional policy, because it helps create a context favorable to interaction and inquiry.
+Welcoming students and faculty from around the world has been a longstanding component of ENSAPC’s institutional policy because it helps to create a context favorable to intercultural interaction and dialogue.

 International students wishing to study at ENSAPC for a semester or two are urged to make initial inquiries at the international office of their home institution to determine whether it is an ENSAPC partner.
 If it is, and with the home institution’s consent, the student is then invited to submit an application to ENSAPC.

 > From the 1st of April to the 15th of May for the fall semester (October to January)

 > From the 1st of October to the 15th of November for the spring semester (February to June)

 – Application form

 – Digital portfolio

 – Cover letter

 It is suggested that students arrive with a good command of French (level B2 is recommended).
 The school also offers courses in French as a foreign language for students who wish them.
 These are given at CY Cergy Paris University, just a few minutes’ walk from ENSAPC.